 Although many of the major streaming services will be available from the get-go, some big ones are still missing:

 Apple TV+ – Apple’s subscription streaming service had a rocky start, but now includes some critically acclaimed programmes such as Ted Lasso, The Morning Show, the brand new Foundation, and more.
-It’s been around since 2019 – but it’s still not available on either Sky Q, or Sky Glass.
+It’s been around since 2019 – but it’s still not available on either Sky Q, or Sky Glass (Update: Apple TV+ will be coming to Sky Glass in 2022).

 BritBox – The subscription-based streaming service from ITV and the BBC (see our BritBox review).
 Although it’s available on most streaming devices in the UK, BritBox is still not available on Sky Q – and won’t be on Sky Glass either, at least for now.
 (There’s a workaround, though – BritBox is also available as a Prime Video channel).